Ninjago (TV series): Broadcast

 Season 6, Skybound was released on June 8, 2016.
 It focuses on Jay as he and the ninja try to prevent Nadakhan the Djinn and his Sky Pirates from terraforming Ninjago into a new Kingdom of Djinjago.

 A Halloween special titled Day of the Departed was released on October 29, 2016, featuring the return of many of the series' past villains.
 The special focuses on Cole, who is slowing fading from existence.

 Season 7, Hands of Time was released in May 2017.
 The plot focuses on Kai, Nya and their parents, with the main villains being the Elemental Masters of Time (Acronix and Krux) and their army of Vermillion Warriors, who are trying to rewrite history.

 Season 8, Sons of Garmadon was released April 16, 2018 in the United States.
 It follows the ninja as they try to prevent a criminal organization called the Sons of Garmadon (SoG) from resurrecting Garmadon using the three Oni Masks.
 The season introduced character redesigns to make the main characters resemble their The Lego Ninjago Movie counterparts.

 Season 9, Hunted premiered on June 30, 2018, in Australia.
 The season follows Lloyd and the Resistance fighting to take back New Ninjago City, while the other ninja try to escape from the First Realm.

 Season 10, March of the Oni premiered on April 19, 2019.
 It follows Garmadon and the ninja as they try to stop a demonic force of darkness called the Oni from destroying Ninjago and the sixteen realms.
 It featured only four episodes and is the shortest season to date.

 Season 11, Secrets of the Forbidden Spinjitzu, premiered on June 22, 2019.
 It follows the ninja as they come face to face with an enemy from Wu's past, then try to rescue Zane from a dark and mysterious Ice Emperor.
 The season saw the introduction of an 11-minute episode format and a new, more stylized animation style.
-It was split into two fifteen episodes parts, The Fire Chapter and The Ice Chapter.
+It was split into two fifteen-episode parts, The Fire Chapter and The Ice Chapter.